-- highest growth rate and the lowest inflation in Latin America over the last decade
+- the lowest inflation in Latin America over the last decade

-- tension over natural resource extraction with native population
+- tension over natural resource extraction with the native population

-- English not widely spoken in public sector or smaller private sector companies
+- English not widely spoken in the public sector or smaller private sector companies

 - poor research and technical development

 You should ensure you take the necessary steps to comply with the requirements of the UK Bribery Act.